secretstartups/handbook/content/handbook/business-technology/enterprise-applications/guides/navan-expense-guide/_index.md

 ## What is Navan Expense

-Navan Expense is an expense and payments platform that improves managing expenses while you’re on the road.
+Navan Expense is an expense and payments platform that improves managing expenses while you're on the road.

 ### How to access Navan Expense